Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Results

 where we have defined $K_i\equiv3\mu_d^2-M_i^2$.
-We stress that for the $M_i$ in this formula, one should use the constituent quark-mass ranges listed below eq.~\eqref{eq:d3d7pres}.
-From here, it is also easy to obtain analytic expressions for the peak value and temperature of the bulk viscosity in this model
+We stress that for the $M_i$ in this formula, one should use the constituent quark-mass ranges listed below eq.~\eqref{eq:d3d7pres}, leading to the uncertainty ranges visible in fig.~\ref{fig:zeta_func_T_approx}.
+To express this as function of $n_\mathrm{B}$ for the small temperatures of relevance to BNS mergers, one can further use the $T = 0$ pressure in eq.~\eqref{eq:d3d7pres} to numerically relate $n_\mathrm{B}$ to $\mu_d$ in beta equilibrium.

 Returning finally to the bulk viscosity itself, we note that it is straightforward to compare our NNLO pQCD results to lower perturbative orders, as shown in fig.~\ref{fig:nlovsnnlo} of the Supplemental Material.
 We find that the difference between the NLO and NNLO results is non-negligible even at $40n_\mathrm{sat}$, and that the results diverge rapidly at lower densities, making extrapolation to the NS realm impossible.
 While the naive free quark expression can, in principle, be extrapolated to low densities, it completely fails to take into account the effects of interactions, which become increasingly important much before the hadronic phase is eventually reached.
 For phenomenological purposes, the compact D3-D7 bulk viscosity of eq.~(\ref{eq:zeta2}) is on the other hand appealing as it is rooted in pQCD but takes into account the strongly coupled nature of the theory at low densities.
-To this end, we recommend the use of this result in the modeling of dense unpaired QM at astrophysically relevant densities and temperatures, and similarly expect the the V-QCD result to provide a reasonable lower bound for the bulk viscosity.
+To this end, { despite its limitations discussed above,} we recommend the use of this result in the modeling of dense unpaired QM at astrophysically relevant densities and temperatures, and similarly expect the the V-QCD result to provide a reasonable lower bound for the bulk viscosity.